trinker/termco/README.md

 Note that the user may want to begin with a classification model template that contains subdirectories and files for a classification project.
-The `classification_project` generates this template with a pre-populated *'classification.R'* script that can guide the user through the modeling process.
+The `classification_project` generates this template with a pre-populated *‘classification.R’* script that can guide the user through the modeling process.
 The directory tree looks like the
 following: